spryker/code-sniffer/README.md

     vendor/bin/phpcs --standard=vendor/spryker/code-sniffer/Spryker/ruleset.xml

-## Writing new sniffs
-Add them to the corresponding category inside Sniffs folder and add tests in `tests` with the same folder structure.

-To run all sniffs on themselves, use

-    vendor/bin/phpcs --standard=Spryker/ruleset.xml ./Spryker/Sniffs -v -s

-Don't forget to test your changes:

-    php phpunit.phar

 ## Using own project standard
 You can exchange or extend the Spryker coding standard by providing your own ruleset.xml.
 This can be configured in the Development bundle config: